Comparison to Our Original Approach Tuesday, March 26, 2024

 }

 As we see we get a nearly identical result for the main function, witht the API neatly abstracting our soulution.
-One difference is that we have to call all subtasks asynchronously, since we need Group.Wait working on the error channel.
+One

-We have seen two approaches to structured concurrency with nearly identical APIs.
+Summary We have seen two approaches to structured concurrency with nearly identical APIs.

-… continued in the next post.
+… continued in the next post .